 There is no gainsaying the fact that the United States and many other western nations have legitimate grievances about engaging in trade with China.
 Many observers have now pointed out that the U.S. and western companies routinely face mandatory technology transfer policies, are unable to do business without first joining with local partners, and have to deal with the theft of their intellectual property.
 In addition, there is the issue of currency manipulation by China.

 These concerns about China have existed before the advent of President Donald J. Trump and are likely to remain even after he leaves office.
-However, Trump is now seeking to deliver on his campaign promise to “take stand on China” because China is “hurting” the U.S.
+However, Trump is now seeking to deliver on his campaign promise to “take a stand on China” because China is “hurting” the U.S.

-President Trump’s preferred way of taking a stand on China is to use tariffs to raise the price of Chinese goods to consumers in the U.S. and, at the same time, to offer protection to limited number of American producer groups.
+President Trump’s preferred way of taking a stand on China is to use tariffs to raise the price of Chinese goods to consumers in the U.S. and, at the same time, to offer protection to a limited number of American producer groups.
 With his most recent decision to levy new tariffs on $200 billion worth of Chinese goods and the promised Chinese retaliation, the two largest economic superpowers are now levying tariffs on more than $360 billion worth of goods.

 The conflict between the world’s two biggest economies is already having a negative impact on both sides of the Pacific.
 In particular, companies in both nations are being hurt.
 Although U.S. consumers thus far have only felt minimal financial pain, if the present impasse continues, that may well change very rapidly.